App State whips Warhawks, becomes bowl eligible

-BOONE — A year after losing their first game as a AP Poll Top 25 team, the Appalachian State football team left no doubt this time as the Mountaineers scored 52 unanswered points en route to a 52-7 victory over Louisiana-Monroe on Saturday, Oct.
+BOONE — A year after losing its first game as an AP Poll Top 25 team, the Appalachian State football team left no doubt this time as the Mountaineers scored 52 unanswered points en route to a 52-7 victory over Louisiana-Monroe on Saturday, Oct.
 19.

 “I think we’ve got a solid football team with some very special talent on there and I hope our fans are really enjoying watching these guys play,” ASU head coach Eli Drinkwitz said.
 “It was said in the media that it was an opportunity for ULM to make a statement and we decided we wanted to make a statement.”